christian1251/481-Capstone/README.md

 # 481-Capstone
 Capstone project for CPSC 481: Artificial Intelligence.
+This project follows the implementation of a Rubix Cube...

 ## Team Members
 - Christian Carrillo